 Paleoanthropologist, Senior TED Fellow and National Geographic Emerging Explorer, Genevieve von Petzinger, shares her favorite sites in France, Spain and Portugal where travelers may visit and learn about our ancestors. ©Dillon von Petzinger

 “Two hundred thousand years ago, modern humans appeared on the African landscape for the first time.
 They had our bodies; they had our brains.
 But the real question is: When did they become us?
 When did they start to behave in a truly modern way, tapping into all the creative potential of the human mind?”

 Excerpt from The First Signs: Unlocking the Mysteries of the World’s Oldest Symbols by Genevieve von Petzinger.

 I have the privilege of working at some of the most restricted archaeological locations in the world: the rock art sites of Ice Age Europe.
-Found in caves, rock shelters, and the occasional open-air site, these painted and engraved images date to between 10,000 and 40,000 years ago.
+Found in caves, rock shelters, and the occasional open-air site, these painted and engraved images date to between 10,000 and 40,000 years ago (though a recent study has dated three cave paintings to 65,000 years).
 To put this in perspective, the oldest Ice Age art is almost twenty times older than the Roman Empire.
 In a lot of ways it is astonishing that any of it has even survived into the present.
 Over the past few years, I’ve worked at over fifty of these sites, and visited even more, and I can tell you firsthand, that it really is an extraordinary experience to stand in front of any one of these images.
 Even more than tools or other types of Ice Age artifacts, there’s something about the art that seems to resonate, to bridge that immense time gap, to connect us with the artist through our shared humanity.

 A securely-padlocked green door is a typical Ice Age cave entrance right across western Europe. ©Dillon von Petzinger